 DfE Guidance on Information Sharing 2018 provides further detail.
-This can be found on our shared drive.

 If the school is made aware of any safeguarding concerns that they feel need to be shared with the wider community (including other local schools) then advice will be sought from the Education Safeguarding team to ensure that the integrity of any subsequent investigations are maintained and that all members of the community are safeguarded.